Humanitariansai/Humanitarians-AI-Google-AdWords/Fellows/README.md

 ## Campaign Success Metrics

+- Click-through rate (CTR) for campaign ads (maintaining minimum 5% as required by Google Ad Grants)
 - Number of mentor applications received
 - Mentor-to-fellow ratio improvement
 - Mentor retention rate
-- Mentor satisfaction scores
-- Mentor referrals of other potential mentors
-- Click-through rate (CTR) for mentor-focused ads
-- Conversion rate from website visits to mentor applications
+- Conversion rate from website visits to mentor and fellow applications
+- Fellowship program engagement rates

+## Compliance Maintenance for Fellows

+Fellows are responsible for continuously monitoring and updating this campaign to maintain relevancy, effectiveness, and compliance with Google Ad Grants policies.
+This includes:

+- Regular keyword performance review and optimization
+- A/B testing of ad copy to improve click-through rates
+- Landing page optimization based on conversion data
+- Addressing any policy warnings immediately
+- Documenting all updates with performance rationales

-## Appendix: Keyword Strategy
+## Appendix: Keyword Strategy by Ad Group

+All keywords are carefully selected to comply with Google Ad Grants requirements, with no single-word or overly generic keywords.
+Keywords are organized into tightly themed groups by ad group:

+### Mentor Recruitment Ad Group

-### High-Intent Keywords (Mentor-Focused)
+#### High-Intent Keywords
 - AI mentorship opportunities
 - mentor AI students
 - volunteer AI mentor